-This research area supports basic research in accelerator physics and x-ray and neutron detectors.
-Accelerator research is the corner stone for the development of new technologies that will improve performance of light sources and neutron spallation facilities.
-This research will explore new areas of science and technologies that will facilitate the construction of next generation accelerator-based user facilities.
-Detector research is a crucial, but often overlooked, component in the optimal utilization of user facilities.
+This research area supports basic research in accelerator physics, x-ray and neutron detector, and x-ray-optics.
+Accelerator research is the cornerstone for the development of new technologies that will improve performance of x-ray and neutron scattering facilities.
+This research explores new areas of science and technologies that will facilitate the construction of next generation accelerator-based user facilities.
+Detector and x-ray optics research are crucial, complimentary components in the optimal utilization of these facilities.

-This research area interacts with BES scientific research that employs synchrotron and neutron sources.
+This research area interacts with BES scientific research that employs x-ray and neutron sources.
 It also coordinates with other DOE offices, especially in the funding of capabilities whose cost and complexity require shared support.
-Research at the Accelerator Test Facility at Brookhaven National Laboratory is jointly funded by the High Energy Physics and BES programs.
-There is also planned collaboration with the National Science Foundation on energy recovery linac research.
-There is a coordinated effort between DOE and NSF to facilitate x-ray detector development.
-There are ongoing industrial interactions through the DOE Small Business Innovation Research and Small Business Technology Transfer programs for the development of x-ray detectors and advanced accelerator technology. (more (41KB))
+The program works in close collaboration with the Stewardship Program in the Office of High Energy Sciences.
+There are ongoing industrial interactions through the DOE Small Business Innovation Research and Small Business Technology Transfer programs for the development of x-ray detectors, advanced accelerator technology, and x-ray optics.

 For more information about this research area, please contact Dr. Eliane Lessner.